Roboticia/Roboticia-drive/README.md

 # Roboticia-drive
-An vehicle with different sensor.
+An vehicle with different sensors.
 A lidar (RPLidar A2) to scan the surrounding and to make SLAM.
-A voice recognition and synthesis to be understood by your robot with voice.
+A voice recognition and synthesis to be understood by the robot with voice.
 A camera to improve the percetion of the environnement (colors, shape and face recognition).
 It can be 3D printed and laser cutted.
 It works with Dynamixel XL-320 motors, and a Raspberry Pi for control.